-Many people think they are only eligible for Medicare when they turn 65, but there are many people who are entitled to incredible benefits, under the age of 65, who don’t know they qualify for these benefits.
+Many people think they are only eligible for Medicare when they turn 65, but there are many people who are entitled to receive benefits, under the age of 65, who don’t know they already qualify.

 - Premiums starting at $0 per month

 - Coverage for copays and deductibles